GlimmerLabs/virtual-mediascheme/Building.md

 ----------------

 It's helpful to have launchers for the main applications that students will use.
-Drag launchers for Gimp, DrDracket, and Terminal to the task bars.
+Drag launchers for Gimp, DrDracket, Terminal, and Chromium to the task bar.

 * Gimp is in the Graphics menu
 * DrRacket is in the Development menu
-* Terminal is in the Accessories menu.
+* Terminal is in the Accessories menu
+* Chromium is in the Internet menu

 Configure Terminal
 ------------------